hackarmour/contribution/README.md

  Hackarmour is still in it's initial stage and most of the development is still at the starting phase.
 Your contribution will really mean a lot to us.
 Here are some guidelines contributors may keep in mind:

 -   Always before contributing, use the Issue Tracker to check about what you can improve in the project.
 You can also use it to file bugs and self assign it if you can fix them!
 -   Also, check out if the project has a `dev` or unstable branch.
 Don't directly work on the main branch as this can lead to catastrophic conflicts.
+This must be listed on the readme.
 -   Lint your project for potential bugs using the recommended linter before pushing the code.
 Guidelines could be found in the respective readme.
 -   Make sure the commit message is in present tense and helps to understand what feature is implemented and which section has been edited.

 ## Steps to follow
 - Fork the repo from github.
-- Clone the forked repo from your account to your local machine using `git clone <url>`
+- Clone the forked repo from your account to your local machine using `git clone <url>`.
-- Swith the branch u wana work on (probably the `dev` branch) using `git checkout <branch-name>`
+- Swith the branch you may want to work on (probably the `dev` branch) using `git checkout <branch-name>`.
+- If the feature/bug is distinctly specific, you can make a new branch using `git branch <feat-name> && git checkout <feat-name>`.
 - Run `git add .` and `git commit -m "<your message>"` to commit your changes.
 See [committing](#committing) for recommended commit messages.
+- If you have made a new feature/fixing branch, push it to your forked remote using `git push origin <feat-name>`.
-- Push the changes to your account using `git push`
+- If you have been directly updating the `dev` branch, push the changes to your forked remote using `git push`.
 - Go to your fork on github, and make a pull request.
 You can request reviews from the staff as well.
-- Refer [here](https://opensource.com/article/19/7/create-pull-request-github) for detailed docs.
+- Refer [here](https://www.freecodecamp.org/news/how-to-make-your-first-pull-request-on-github-3/) for detailed docs [Also includes syncing your fork from the upstream].

 ### Committing